 Languages › English as a Second Language Showing Cause / Effect in Written English Share Flipboard Email Print Connecting Sentences.
-James McQuillan / Getty Images English as a Second Language Writing Skills Pronunciation & Conversation Vocabulary Reading Comprehension Grammar Business English Resources for Teachers by Kenneth Beare Kenneth Beare has taught English and English as a second language teacher since 1983.
-Updated August 13, 2018 Sentence connectors are words and phrases that connect sentences to help with understanding.
+James McQuillan / Getty Images English as a Second Language Writing Skills Pronunciation & Conversation Vocabulary Reading Comprehension Grammar Business English Resources for Teachers By Kenneth Beare English as a Second Language (ESL) Expert TESOL Diploma, Trinity College London M.A., Music Performance, Cologne University of Music B.A., Vocal Performance, Eastman School of Music Kenneth Beare is an English as a Second Language (ESL) teacher and course developer with over three decades of teaching experience. our editorial process Kenneth Beare Updated August 13, 2018 Sentence connectors are words and phrases that connect sentences to help with understanding.
 Sentence connectors are also known as linking language.
 This linking language can be used to order what you have to say, show opposition, provide clarification and so on.
 In many grammar books, you will find information about sentence connectors when reading about subordinating conjunctions, coordinating conjunctions and so on.
 Here are sentence connectors that show cause and effect in written English.
 Type of Connector Connector(s) Examples Coordinating conjunctions for (cause), so (effect) Professionals can sometimes be extremely impatient, for their positions are at times rather stressful.The doctor decided a second opinion was required, so Tom was sent to an eye specialist.
 Subordinating conjunctions because, since, as Since high level positions are at times rather stressful, professionals can sometimes be extremely impatient.I've decided to go back to school because I've always wanted to study philosophy.As the meeting began late, the CEO went directly to his presentation on last quarter's sales.
 Conjunctive adverbs therefore, as a result, consequently High level positions are at times rather stressful.
 Therefore, professionals can sometimes be extremely impatient.Susan enjoyed spending her free time at the theater.
 As a result, she decided to take a vacation in London in order to attend plays.The rent has increased drastically over the past two years.
 Consequently, we've decided to move to a less expensive city.
 Prepositions because of, due to, as a result of Due to the stressful nature of high level positions, professionals can sometimes be extremely impatient.Albert left work early because of his appointment with his doctor.Many students spend two or more hours playing video games each day.
 As a result, their grades suffer and they sometimes need to repeat classes.
 More About Sentence Connectors Once you have mastered the basics of correct usage in written English, you will want to express yourself in increasingly complex ways.
 One of the best ways to improve your writing style is to use sentence connectors.
 Sentence connectors are used to express relationships between ideas and to combine sentences.
 The use of these connectors will add sophistication to your writing style.
 Sentence connectors can do more than show cause and result.
 Here is a short overview with examples of each type of sentence connector and links to more information.
 When you want to give additional information: Not only have I not finished my work on the report, but I also need to begin work on next month's presentation in New York which is very important.Mark would like to focus on his studies next year.
 In addition, he wants to look for an internship to improve his resume to help him in his future job hunt.
 Some sentence connectors show opposition to an idea or indicate surprise situations.
 Mary asked for another week to complete the project although she had already spent three weeks in preparation.Despite the economic growth of the past eight years, most middle class citizens are having difficult making ends meet.
 Contrasting information with connectors helps you show both sides of any argument: On the one hand, we haven't invested in infrastructure over the past three decades.
 On the other hand, tax revenues are at the lowest in years.Unlike my French class, homework in my business course is challenging and interesting.
 Subordinating conjunctions such as 'if' or 'unless' express conditions in various situations.
 If we don't finish the project soon, our boss will be very upset and fire everyone!She decided to finish school in New York.
 Otherwise, she'd have to move back home and live with her parents.
 Comparing ideas, objects , and people is another use for these connectors: Just as Alice would like to attend art school, Peter wants to go to a music conservatory.
 The marketing department feels we need a new add campaign.
 Similarly, research and development feel our products need a fresh approach.
-Guide to Showing Addition by Using Sentence Connectors in Written English How to Show Opposition in a Variety of Ways When Writing in English Guide to Showing Addition by Using Sentence Connectors in Written English Sentence Connectors and Linking Language in Written English Using Sentence Connectors to Express Complex Ideas How to Use Sentence Connectors to Show Contrast Quick Tips for Writing Cause and Effect Essays and Paragraphs Polish Your English Skills with Tips on Adverb Clauses Learn How to Compare and Contrast in English 10 Common Sentence Mistakes in English 3 Ways to Drastically Improve Your Writing Skills How to write complex sentences with explanation and worksheets The Music of the English Language 6 Major Punctuation Marks Used in English Learn to Order Events for Narrative Writing Assignments Advanced English Grammar Review Quiz Test How to Use Paired Conjunctions Such as 'Not Only ...
+Guide to Showing Addition by Using Sentence Connectors in Written English How to Show Opposition in a Variety of Ways When Writing in English Using Sentence Connectors to Express Complex Ideas Sentence Connectors and Linking Language in Written English How to Use Sentence Connectors to Show Contrast Quick Tips for Writing Cause and Effect Essays and Paragraphs Here's How to Teach Essay Writing Skills to Students Polish Your English Skills with Tips on Adverb Clauses 3 Ways to Drastically Improve Your Writing Skills How to write complex sentences with explanation and worksheets 10 Common Sentence Mistakes in English Learn How to Compare and Contrast in English 6 Major Punctuation Marks Used in English The Music of the English Language Printable Worksheet for Compound-Complex Sentences Test How to Use Paired Conjunctions Such as 'Not Only ...
 But Also'